 An employee who is elected to the office of President of the Ontario Nurses' Association shall be granted upon request leave(s) of absence without loss of seniority and benefits.
 During such leaves of absence salary and benefits will be kept whole by the Employer and the Union agrees to reimburse the Employer for such salary and Employer contributions to benefits.
+It is understood, however, that during such leave the nurse shall be deemed to be an employee of the Ontario Nurses' Association.
 The employee agrees to notify the Employer of their intention to return to work within two (2) weeks following termination of office.